coopernurse/node-pool/README.md

 - `maxWaitingClients`: maximum number of queued requests allowed, additional `acquire` calls will be callback with an `err` in a future cycle of the event loop.
 - `testOnBorrow`: `boolean`: should the pool validate resources before giving them to clients.
 Requires that `factory.validate` is specified.
 - `acquireTimeoutMillis`: max milliseconds an `acquire` call will wait for a resource before timing out. (default no limit), if supplied should non-zero positive integer.
+- `destroyTimeoutMillis`: max milliseconds a `destroy` call will wait for a resource before timing out. (default no limit), if supplied should non-zero positive integer.
 - `fifo` : if true the oldest resources will be first to be allocated.
 If false the most recently released resources will be the first to be allocated.
 This in effect turns the pool's behaviour from a queue into a stack. `boolean`, (default true)
 - `priorityRange`: int between 1 and x - if set, borrowers can specify their relative priority in the queue if no resources are available. see example.  (default 1)